 Finally we will develop a machine-learning method to quantify whether LoF will cause benign, recessive or dominant disease-causing effect.
 We decide to use homozygous LoF observed in healthy individual as benign set and classify known disease-causing LoFs as recessive and dominant sets.
 We will apply various machine-learning methods to get the best model.
 We will then evaluate our method with multiple independent dataset, such as mutations discovered in the CMG (center for mendelian genomics).
 This method will be the first method developed to directly quantify consequences of loss-of-function mutation at variant-level.

-[[MG-to-BP: 1 para]]

 We will develop a computational pipeline, adapted from PseudoPipe, to identify regions of homology between the protein coding genes and the whole genome.
+We call this pseudofilter.
 Variants called from these regions will be deprioritized since they might arise due to mismapping of reads derived from a different region of the genome.
 A two-step process will be used to identify gene homology.
 First, we will search homology of the gene sequences in the human genome by using BLAT\cite{11932250}, followed by filtering of the alignment results, such as removing the matching sequences whose lengths are shorter than the sequenced read length.
 Next, we will refine the BLAT results by pairwise alignments.
 Homology matches from pairwise alignments will be assessed using a sliding window analysis.
 The length of sliding window should correspond to the read length.
 For every window, we will test whether the pair of sequences match perfectly with up to two base-pair mismatches.
 This pipeline will generate a high resolution of homology where mis-mapping may occur between the genes and the rest of the genome as well as unique regions that have no mapping ambiguity issues.

-*** C-4-a Variant Prioritization: ncRNAs and other RNA regulatory regions
+** Variant Prioritization: ncRNAs

-[[MG-to-JZ+MRS: this sect for you -- also - do we have prelim results on var. priotirzaiton here?]]

-[[MG(2Mar): Move up ncRNA - make seem analogous to genes]]

-[[JZ(8Mar)-to-MG&MRS: I suggest to divide the sections according to variants in ncRNA itself, and other regulatory regions, instead of functions, such structure, motif and etc]]
+*** Preliminary Results (ncRNAs)

-Building upon our efforts to prioritize rare variants on the noncoding DNA level \cite{funseq, funseq2}, We will develop a pipeline called FunRNA for variant prioritization in ncRNAs and other regulatory regions on the RNA level.
+We will develop a pipeline called FunRNA for variant prioritization in ncRNAs and other regulatory regions on the RNA level.
 To do this, we will leverage our experience analyzing characteristics of ncRNAs.
 Our incRNA pipeline combines sequence, structural and expression features to classify newly discovered transcriptionally active regions into RNA biotypes such as miRNA, snRNA, tRNA and rRNA\cite{21177971}.
 Our ncVar pipeline further analyzes genetic variants across biotypes and subregions of ncRNAs, e.g. showing that miRNAs with more predicted targets show higher sensitivity to mutation in the human population \cite{21596777}.

+*** Research Plan (ncRNAs)

-**** C-4-a-i detailed variant prioritization for ncRNAs
+**** Overview of detailed variant prioritization for ncRNAs

-[[JZ(8mar): ncRNA classification, structure, expression and etc]]

 The FunRNA pipeline will (i) Use functional annotations to identify both subregions and short motif features within RNA that are sensitive to mutation and/or evolutionarily conserved; (ii) Predict the ability of variants in sensitive regions to disrupt biochemical activity; (iii) Consider features of the whole RNAs within which the variants reside; and (iv) Use RNA-protein and RNA-miRNA interactions to prioritize variants by their network context.
 We will integrate the above information to generate predictive scores for the deleteriousness of variants occurring in noncoding RNA regions.